MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/legal-hold.md

 ms.author: lolaj
 manager: serdars
 ms.date: 09/25/2017
-ms.topic: solution
+ms.topic: article
 ms.service: msteams
-description: Learn to place a Microsoft Teams user or team on Legal Hold using the Sucurity and Compliance Portal and learn what needs a Legal Hold based on data requirements.
+description: Learn to place a Microsoft Teams user or team on legal hold using the Security and Compliance Portal and learn what needs a legal hold based on data requirements.
 Set_Free_Tag: Strat_MT_TeamsAdmin
 ---